skip to Main Content

-Methodology and Design of the Kansas City Preventive Patrol Experiment
+Methodology of the Kansas City Preventive Patrol Experiment: Key Insights

 Understanding the methodology behind the Kansas City Preventive Patrol Experiment is crucial for grasping its significance and interpreting its results.
 In this post, we’ll break down the experiment’s design, sampling, and data collection methods.